AlchemyCMS/alchemy-guides/guides/elements.md

   picture_gallery: true
 ~~~

-After "generating the elements view partials":#generating-the-partials you will receive the view and the editor partial.
+After [generating the elements view partials](#generating-the-partials) you will have a view and editor partial.

 #### The editor partial for the element